Trident09/minecraft-server/README.md

        ```sh
        java -Xmx1024M -Xms1024M -jar paper-1.21-99.jar
        ```
+    - The server will start up and generate the necessary files and folders in the directory.
+    - For Windows users, you can use the provided `start.bat` script to start the server with the appropriate memory settings (Provided in the repository).

 5. If you wish to run the server with more memory, you can adjust the `-Xmx` and `-Xms` values in the command above.
 For example, to allocate 2GB of memory, you can use:
    ```sh